th3jesta/ha-lcars/README.md

 ##### -OR-

-B. Antonio is available from Google Fonts and can be added as a Dashboard Resource
+B. Antonio[^2] is available from Google Fonts and can be added as a Dashboard Resource
    1. Navigate to `Settings` → `Dashboards` → `3-dot menu` → `Resources` and add the following new Resources:
        `https://fonts.googleapis.com/css2?family=Antonio:wght@400;700&display=swap` and select 'stylesheet'